eclipse-edc/Connector/docs/developer/testing.md

 This would permit the dependency isolation between runtimes (very important the test need to run two different components like a control plane and a data plane).

-## Performance tests

-To evaluate performance of the system such tests can be added.
-Each performance tests should be tagged with `@PerformanceTest` annotation.
-To maintain historic data about system performance these tests are executed nightly via github workflow `performancetests.yml`, test reports are uploaded as an github artifact at end of workflow run.